AJohnstone2007/ART/old/gtb/README.md

 ## ART first prototype

 From around 2007 up until January 2008 we were experimenting with the initial GLL implementation; this became the first version of ART.
-GLL support files are in [art_v1](https://github.com/AJohnstone2007/ART/tree/main/old/gtb/art_v1)
+Some GLL support files are in [src/art_v1](https://github.com/AJohnstone2007/ART/tree/main/old/gtb/src/art_v1)

 Adrian Johnstone, June 2024